NRCan/geo-deep-learning/README.md

 The `geo-deep-learning` project stems from an initiative at NRCan's [CCMEO](https://www.nrcan.gc.ca/earth-sciences/geomatics/10776).
 Its aim is to allow using Convolutional Neural Networks (CNN) with georeferenced data sets.

-The overall learning process comprises three broad stages: data preparation, training & validation, and inference.
-The data preparation phase (sampling) allows creating sub-images that will be used for either training or validation.
-The training & validation phase learns using the data prepared in the previous phase.
+The overall learning process comprises three broad stages: (1) data preparation, (2) training (along with validation and testing), and (3) inference.
+The data preparation phase (sampling) allows creating sub-images that will be used for either training, validation or testing.
+The training phase learns using the data prepared in the previous phase.
 Finally, the inference phase allows the use of a trained model on new input data.
-The training & validation and inference phases currently allow the use of a variety of neural networks to perform classification and semantic segmentation tasks.
+The training and inference phases currently allow the use of a variety of neural networks to perform classification and semantic segmentation tasks.

 > The term `classification` in this project is used as it has been traditionally used in the remote sensing community: a process of assigning land cover classes to pixels.
 The meaning of the word in the deep learning community differs somewhat, where classification is simply to assign a label to the whole input image.
 This usage of the term classification will always be referred to as a ```classification task``` in the context of this project.
 Other uses of the term classification refer to the final phase of the learning process when a trained model is applied to new images, regardless of whether `semantic segmentation`, ["the process of assigning a label to every pixel in an image"](https://en.wikipedia.org/wiki/Image_segmentation), or a `classification task` is being used.

 After installing the required computing environment (see next section), one needs to replace the config.yaml file boilerplate path and other items to point to images and other data.
 The full sequence of steps is described in the sections below.

 > This project comprises a set of commands to be run at a shell command prompt.
 Examples used here are for a bash shell in an Ubuntu GNU/Linux environment.

 ## Requirements
 - Python 3.6 with the following libraries: